jhodges10/gatsby-london/content/blog/k-12/index.md

 ---
-title: K-12
+title: K-12 (2019)
 date: "2019-05-20T22:40:32.169Z"
 thumbnail: ./k-12-cover.jpg
 description: VFX Supervisor
 video_url: https://www.youtube.com/watch?v=xMJNm24n4Ok
 ---

-I was the VFX Supervisor on K-12, which shot in Budapest over the course of a month and a half, and then through post-production in Los Angeles with Frame 48.
+I had the opportunity to work once again with the team at Frame 48 on another awesome project.
+This time as the VFX Supervisor on K-12, a film which shot in Budapest over the course of a month and a half, and then through post-production in Los Angeles.

+We brought on specialists from around the world to build vegetation, underwater worlds, run simulations, create architectural visualizations, and roto.

-We did everything from clean-up to full-cg shots, with a lot of compositing of 2d and 3d elements.
+We did everything from clean-up to full-cg shots, with a lot of compositing, for a total of 350+ shots.

 ##Team

 **Seth Josephson** - Post Producer

+**Jeff Hodges** - VFX Supervisor

 **Julian Conner** - Producer